zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Each PC has at least two species they may choose from at level up: their primary species and dragon-blood.
 If in your game, the PC has been biten by a goblin or an undead, those species' features are also available to you.

 If you wish to play as a further mixed-species character, please discuss with your DM at character generation.

+#### Human
+Mankind's great strength are war, cooperation and breeding.
+Every time you Level up as a human, gain 1 Mastery.

+Mastery:

+A -- Master of Horses
+You can treat a trained animal you keep as henchman.
+If it's a war dog or war horse, they can fight as a Level 1 character.
+Unless something very, very unfortunate happens, your favorite pet will survive even when knocked out of a fight.

+B -- Hateful
+Humans use one dice step higher when rolling damage.

+C -- Communal
+Your Mastery points give a +2 bonus per point spent, instead of +1.

+D -- Proud
+You gain a minor noble title.
+Name your new noble house, select heraldy and house motto.
+When you fight under your own banner, gain +1 Attack and Armor.
+Hirelings now have a starting loyalty of +X (16% to flee).

+#### Halfling
+Small, friendly, love comforts, lucky.
+For each Halfling Level, +1 to Save.

+A -- Gourmand
+You have exceptional taste.
+With just a tiny taste, you tell what the ingredients are (e.g. if there's poison.)
+This allows reverse engineering most potions.

+A -- Love of Comfort
+Whenever you gain a drunkenness point, you heal 1d4 HP.
+You can do this a number of times equal to your Halfling Level until you sleep it off.

+B -- Jolly
+When you encounter a creature for the first time, you have a 50% chance to change their Disposition to "Curious" or "Friendly".
+People just seem to like you.

+C -- Lucky Dodge
+You critically succeed Armor rolls on 18, 19 or 20.

+D -- Damned Little Buggers
+Whenever a larger enemy misses you with a melee attack, you may force them to make another melee attack against a target within range.
+It's possible to make enemies hit themselves with this ability.

+#### Dragon
+Strong, magical and extremely greedy for gold.

+A -- Goldnose
+You can smell gold, jewels, gem, silver, minerals and crystals of value.
+If you stand at a crossroads and sniff, the DM will tell you which direction has the most treasure.
+If you sniff in an empty room, the DM will tell you if you smell the faint odor of potentially buried treasure.

 #### Goblin
 Each time Get Good, roll one time on list.
 Same thing, roll new.
 Get max four thing only.